Claws for Alarm: Plot

 In the hallway, a ghost appears to be coming up the stairs toward a terrified Sylvester.
 A shaft of moonlight reveals that the "ghost" is merely more mice standing on each other's shoulders under a white sheet.
 Sylvester takes refuge beneath Porky's nightcap.
 When Porky commands him to explain this particular behavior, Sylvester points to a white sheet floating ghost-like by the window.
 Porky pulls the sheet to reveal it is merely covering a chair and being gently blown by the wind.
 Porky does not believe Sylvester, but suggests that he may as well share the bed if he is that frightened.
 Shortly, a shotgun pokes through a hole in the wall.
 Sylvester dashes over and sticks his finger in the barrel, stifling the shot, although the bullet does pass through the tip of Porky's nightcap.
 Sylvester wrestles the weapon away from the mice.
 For the rest of the night, Sylvester performs guard-duty at the foot of the bed.

 Dawn finally breaks, ending the bleary-eyed cat's vigil.
 Porky wakes up refreshed, happy and eager to spend 'a week or 10 days' further in the town 'to get really rested up'.
 This is the last straw for Sylvester, who furiously clubs Porky over the head with the shotgun as he is freshening up and singing "Home on the Range".
 Porky is left stiff as a board, with a big star in each eye and stuck like a skipping record on the song's line "and the deer and the antelope play".

 At high-speed, Sylvester loads the car with the luggage and Porky, and roars away from the hotel and Dry Gulch.
 After a last look back, Sylvester breathes a sigh of relief, unaware that tiny, malevolent-looking pairs of eyes are peering out of various places in the dashboard as the cartoon ends.

 Reception

 Some cartoon buffs view Claws for Alarm as the creepiest and darkest of the trio of cartoons centered on Porky's and Sylvester's weird vacations, noting the simpler drawings and the almost never-seen mice.
 Emru Townsend, writing for the online animation magazine Frames Per Second, lists Claws as one of his favorites for Halloween, and comments: "Claws for Alarm makes the cut for Halloween because, unlike in the other two cartoons, the sense of fear and dread comes in from the very first frame."
 Townsend also cites the "true horror-movie fashion" of the ending, where the "monsters" are not completely vanquished.

 Home video

-This short was edited into Daffy Duck's Quackbusters (1988), and is featured in its entirety in Looney Tunes Golden Collection: Volume 3.
+This short was edited into Daffy Duck's Quackbusters (1988), and is featured in its entirety in Looney Tunes Golden Collection: Volume 3 and Looney Tunes Collector's Vault: Volume 2.